MaraRinn/WOLF-Tutorial/notes.md

 + 15 Alloys hoppers (6000/day)
 + 1 Robotics hopper (600/day)
 + 1 Electronics hopper (793/day)
++ 1 Prototypes hopper (793/day)

-The strategy we'll apply in this walkhrough is to produce Robotics and Alloys at one location and ship them to shipyards around the Kerbol System, while Material Kits need to be produced very close to the point of consumption, for example being connected to the Shipyard itself.
-We'll produce Specialised Parts and Synthetics at the shipyard too, and just deal with always having a surplus.
+The strategy we'll apply in this walkhrough is to produce Robotics and Electronics at one location and ship them to shipyards around the Kerbol System, while Material Kits need to be produced very close to the point of consumption, for example being connected to the Shipyard itself.
+We'll produce Specialised Parts, Alloys and Synthetics at the shipyard too, and just deal with always having a surplus.
+Prototypes can just be shipped from KSC until there's enough production in the Kerbol system to produce them locally.

 The broad strokes of the walkthrough strategy will thus be: